Learn more about careers that tend to embrace internal thinking over social interaction.

 If you don't mind a position where the main interaction occurs between you and your computer, a career as a computer programmer could be a good fit for your introverted nature.

 Education options: Ready to use your introverted qualities in the tech world?
-A bachelor's degree in computer science or a related subject - like computer programming - is often recommended, says the Department of Labor.
+Then you may want to consider pursuing a bachelor's degree in computer science or a related subject, as according to the Department of Labor, most computer programmers have one.
 However, the Department notes that some employers might hire those with an associate's degree.

 Want to enter the health care field but prefer a more behind-the-scenes position?
 A career as a medical records and health information technician could be a good fit.